emjcampos/emjcampos/content/author/emilie/_index.md

 - Visitors
 ---

 I'm Emilie.
-I am a researcher and biostatistics student at UCLA.
+I am a researcher and biostatistics student at UCLA working with [Dr. Damla Senturk](http://dsenturk.bol.ucla.edu/).
 I have two broad areas of interest: methodology for analyzing multi-task EEG data and data visualization.
 As a student in a collaborative science, I believe it is not only important to develop novel statistical methods, but also to communicate results to practioners.
 I am the Vice President of Financial Affairs for the Biostatistics Student Association at UCLA as well as an active member of the LA East R Users Group and R-Ladies.

 In addition to my academic pursuits, I am an avid knitter and dog mom.